beginners-lock/lendsqr-fe-test/README.md

 ### Login Page

-The Login Page located at `http://localhost:3000` or `http://localhost:3000/login` is without any form of authentication therefore clicking the login button would take you to the dashboard page.
+The Login Page located at `http://localhost:3000` is without any form of authentication therefore clicking the login button would take you to the dashboard page.
 The show/hide password toggle is full functioning.

 ### Dashboard Users

-This page provides a list of the subscribed users and is located at `http://localhost:3000/dashboard`.
+This page provides a list of the subscribed users.
 The user list is gotten by fetching the data from [https://6270020422c706a0ae70b72c.mockapi.io/lendsqr/api/v1/users](https://6270020422c706a0ae70b72c.mockapi.io/lendsqr/api/v1/users)
 - Clicking any of the table header to display the filte form which does not have any functionalities yet.
 - Clicking the `Reset` button, `Filter` button or any free part of the site would close this filter form.
 The filter form is not full functional, it currently only filters by user status; meaning anyther information in other inout fields do not affect the filtered result
 - Due to the unavailability of a status attribute/key in the users object sent throught the API, all - status values shown are randomly allocated to users 'onMount' of the `Users` component.